magenta/magenta/README.md

 standard Python environment.
 We support both Python 2 (>= 2.7) and Python 3 (>= 3.5).
 These instructions will assume you are using Anaconda.

-Note that if you want to enable GPU support, you should follow the [GPU Installation](#gpu-installation) instructions below.

 ### Automated Install (w/ Anaconda)

 If you are running Mac OS X or Ubuntu, you can try using our automated